Michaelpalacce/NAT/README.md

 - [ ] Definitions?
 - [ ] Save Artifact in memory so we don't read it twice
 - [ ] Don't rely on vrotsc and vropkg from maven central
+- [ ] Improve vrotsc and vropkg.
+Realistically I can rewrite them to depreciate support for vro 7 which will improve them significantly.

 ## Development